China tries to revive economy but consumer engine sputters

 “I put off plans to change cars and spend almost nothing on eating out or entertainment,” he said.
 “I have no idea when the situation will turn better.

-Factories reopened in March after President Xi Jinping visited Wuhan, the city at the center of the outbreak, signaling confidence the virus was under control.
-But the consumers whose spending propels China's economic growth are holding onto their money despite official efforts to lure them back to shopping malls and auto showrooms — still afraid of losing their jobs or catching the virus.
+Factories reopened in March after President Xi Jinping visited Wuhan, the city at the center of the outbreak, in a sign of confidence the virus was under control.
+But the consumers whose spending propels China's economic growth are still afraid of losing their jobs or catching the virus.
+They holding onto their money despite official efforts to lure them back to shopping malls and auto showrooms.

 Data due out Friday is expected to show the economy contracted by up to 9% in January-March, its worst performance since the late 1970s.

-That's a blow to automakers and other global companies hoping that China, after leading the way into a global shutdown, might power a recovery from the most painful slump since the Great Depression of the 1930s.
+That is a blow to automakers and other global companies that hope China, after leading the way into a global shutdown, might power a recovery from the most painful slump since the Great Depression of the 1930s.

 “What is not fully back, or is completely missing, is the demand,” said Louis Kuijs of Oxford Economics.

-Note: This story's 17th graf beginning “Other Asian ...” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.